Letter From The Editor: Introducing The New R29 Style

 So, let me reacquaint you with R29 Style!
-We're returning to our roots and edifying personal style in a bigger way, celebrating the intention that goes into dressing and self-expression, whether you find it in shuffling around in a detoxing charcoal double face mask or wearing Miu Miu hiking boots to take out the recycling.
+We're returning to our roots and edifying personal style in a bigger way, celebrating the intention that goes into dressing and self-expression, whether you find it in shuffling around in an LED light therapy face mask or wearing Miu Miu hiking boots to take out the recycling.

 Advertisement